 Gill-net surveys were conducted in 1974, 1977, and annually since 1980.
 These surveys were conducted to monitor growth and survival of hatchery trout and to determine relative abundance of other fishes.
 Results of these netting efforts are summarized in Table 1.
-The gill net CPUE of trout was high in 1995 and condition remained good.
+The gill net CPUE of trout was low in 1997, but condition remained good.
 Trout condition is believed to be associated with white sucker numbers.
-Though sucker CPUE increased slightly in 1995, relative numbers still remain low, due primarily to northern pike predation.
+The white sucker population remains low, due primarily to northern pike predation.